flowtoolz/Flowlist/Service/video_narration_texts.md

 #Brain Storm

+##Flowlist Promo Video / Teaser

+* less than 2 minutes
+* narration but sparse
+* back story
+* big idea
+* animations (practical use cases)
+* montage of heavy use (many items, my own lists)
+* download options -> C2A

+##The Big Idea

+Flow, Simplicity, Simple (Universal) Domain Model leads to great Applicability and Power, etc...

 ##Flowlist Light

+### Migration

+how to migrate from light to the app store version

+### Copy It As You Please

-Because it is not distributed via the AppStore, you can treat the Flowlist Light app like file: duplicate it, put it on a usb stick, rename it whatever.
+Because it is not distributed via the AppStore, you can treat the Flowlist Light app like a file: duplicate it, put it on a usb stick, rename it whatever.
 Every copy of the app is self-contained: it contains its own data.
 No need to import, export or find files on your machine.
-The app is like file that opens itself.
-The root task list is named by the app filename.
+The app is like a file that opens itself.
+The root task list is named by the app filename so it's easy to work with multiple different copies.